 Wills Eye Hospital hosts numerous phase I, II and III multi-center clinical trials.
 Fellows participate in all multi-center trials, serving as sub-investigators where they perform screening visits, intravitreal injections and/or other procedures as part of the study protocol, and serve as the masked or unmasked investigator.

 First- and second-year fellows jointly share call and determine the schedule.
 Weekday call (Monday through Thursday) is split such that each fellow is on call once every 6 days.
 Similarly, weekend call (Friday through Sunday) is split such that each fellow is on call once every 6 weekends.
 Each fellow also rotates Saturday morning rounding on post-operative patients once every 6 Saturdays.
 The first call day for incoming fellows starts on September 1.

 Fellows may take up to 3 weeks of vacation per year with 1 week being taken during either the week of Christmas or New Years.
 Academic days are allowed for conferences in which the fellow is presenting a paper or poster and for job interviews.

-Richard Kaiser has been a Philadelphia native and completed his undergraduate degree from the University of Pennsylvania and his MD from New York University School of Medicine.
+Richard Kaiser is a Philadelphia native and completed his undergraduate degree from the University of Pennsylvania and his medical degree from New York University School of Medicine.
 He completed ophthalmology residency at the University of Pennsylvania Scheie Eye Institute and fellowship at William Beaumont Hospital.
-Dr. Kaiser has served as Co-Director of the Retina Fellowship for the past 6 years.
+Dr. Kaiser has served as Co-Director of the Retina Fellowship for the past seven years.